 So should you pay it down?

-Well, the numbers would suggest there is a long term benefit to keeping the mortgage and investing elsewhere.
-But, there are a number of reasons you might want to pay it down anyway!
+Well, the numbers would suggest there is a long term benefit to keeping the mortgage and investing elsewhere, but depending on where / how you invest, keeping the mortgage might push out your time to financial independence and Ramen Retirement.
+But, there are a number of other reasons you might want to pay it down anyway!

 Can’t find great real estate deals: